-All new students will be given access to an Information and Consents document to be completed by parents before your child starts with us.
+All new students will be given access to an Information and Consents portal to be completed by parents before your child starts with us.
 This provides us with the essential information we need.
-Once your child has started at JMHS we will issue you with details of the Bromcom Parent app which will enable you to check the contact information we hold about your child and to make any changes.
+We will issue you with details of the Bromcom Parent app (My Child At School) which will enable you to check the contact information we hold about your child and to make any changes.